Last updated on November 21st, 2023

 Pacifiers carry a similar risk as thumb-sucking does.
 Especially, sucking at a dentally critical stage can lead to malocclusion in the years that follow.

-Tongue thrust first appears when babies’ are breastfeeding or bottle feeding.
-Though it is normal at that time, it might prolong the tongue-thrust even more.
+Tongue thrust first appears when babies are breastfeeding or bottle feeding.
+Though it is normal at that time, it might prolong the tongue thrust even more.
 It can then cause an “open bite” or overbite (buck teeth).

-As mentioned earlier, genetic factors make up a big portion of the buck teeth cases.
+Genetic factors make up a big portion of the buck teeth cases.
 For example, the shape of the jaw is a big factor that patients generally inherit from their parents.
 An uneven jaw size between the upper and lower teeth might end up leading to buck teeth.